 Try recalling a memory from childhood.

-Compared to a mundane event, do you find it easier to remember holidays that took place with other people, around a table filled with food, ritual, or song?
+Compared to a mundane event from the past, do you find it easier to remember holidays that took place with other people, around a table filled with food, ritual, or song?
+Compared to the final exam you took in 12th grade Spanish, are you able to remember at least one slow dance from your Senior prom?

 The more sensory experiences, the more we tend to remember events from the past.
 Sound (especially music), taste, and smell are known to trigger long forgotten memories, too.